 Corn starch is very low in salicylates and glutamates and so can be included in the elimination diet.

 Although it is made from corn it is so highly processed tthat the salicylates and glutamates are processed out!

 Corn starch when used in food products can be labelled on the ingredient lists as cornflour although technically it is not corn flour, it is CORN STARCH!

 For example- the cornflour you commonly see in Australian supermarkets (see below) is not actually corn flour or maize flour but is corn starch.
 For example White Ewings corn flour.
 Note: corn starch is white in colour.

-To make things a bit more confusing... the picture on the right is actually called corn flour but is nothing to do with corn- it is actually just a wheat starch so is quite ok on the elimination diet if you are including wheat.
+To make things a bit more confusing... the picture on the right is actually called corn flour but has nothing to do with corn- it is actually just a wheat starch so is quite ok on the elimination diet if you are including wheat.
 NO corn in it at all!

 HIGHLY PROCESSED CORN

 Corn that is highly processed is fine, so all the following are ok to include in the elimination diet as the salicylates and glutamates have been processed out: